Muon decay and neutrino mass: The decay rate

-As for the single neutrino masses we quote the recent upper limit of the $\bar{\nu}$ mass (electron based) of $0.8 ~eV$ \cite{aker}, obtained from the tritium beta decay.
-In the case of the $\nu$ (muon based) the reported upper limit is $0.19 ~MeV$ \cite{pdg20,assam}.

 The decay rate of Eq. (\ref{dgamma}) can now be used to calculate various experimental quantities of interest and test within which range a non zero neutrino mass is compatible with the experimental uncertainties.
-In the following we shall calculate the muon mean life, the electron helicity and the electron energy distribution.
+In the following we shall calculate the muon mean life, the electron helicity and the electron energy and angular distributions.